 RFI Monitoring & Mitigation

-All AUI radio astronomy sites (Green Bank Observatory, Jansky Very Large Array and ALMA) carry out some sort of regular RFI site monitoring, and careful RFI testing of devices to be used at any of the sites.
+All AUI radio astronomy sites (Green Bank Observatory, Jansky Very Large Array and ALMA) carry out some sort of regular RFI site monitoring, and careful RFI testing of devices to be deployed at any of the sites.
 The specifics of current RFI monitoring practices at each site are explained below.
 Historical and current reports on RFI can be found in the NRAO RFI Memo Series.
+NRAO also holds a monthly RFI Journal club for scientists, engineers, and analysts.

 Green Bank Observatory:

 Green Bank Observatory (GBO) is located in the National Radio Quiet Zone (NRQZ) and West Virginia Radio Astronomy Zone (WVRAZ) which affords it significant protections from local fixed wireless transmissions.
 RFI monitoring activities at the GBO are described in detail here.
-The Interference Protection Group (IPG) meets regularly to discuss RFI issues at the Observatory and in the NRQZ.
+The Interference Protection Group (IPG) meets bi-weekly to discuss RFI issues at the Observatory and in the NRQZ.
 Green Bank Observatory has developed an RFI GUI that allows users to interactively search archive RFI and is actively developing a web-based version of the same GUI.
+NRAO is currently working to expand the RFI GUI capability to VLA RFI sweeps data taken monthly.

-Sample of the RFI GUI from 2022 data in the 680-920 MHz range showing strong RFI near 860 MHz, some intermittent and some consistent.
+Sample of the RFI GUI from 2022 data in the 680-920 MHz range showing strong RFI between 800-900 MHz, some intermittent and some consistent.
+These sorts of detections can be used to track down onsite and offsite RFI sources.

 Jansky Very Large Array: